 Car Repairs: Meanwhile, 27% of retirees feel very prepared to manage car repairs or replacement.
-Data from the Bureau of Labor Statistics, transportation costs are the second highest retirement cost — costing more than even healthcare.
+Research from the Bureau of Labor Statistics found that transportation costs are the second highest retirement cost after housing — costing more than even healthcare.

 Family Member in Need of Support: Retirees today run the risk of having to help their children AND their parents.
 We are the sandwich generation.
 And, only 8% of today’s retirees feel very prepared to help family members.

-Setting aside funds for emergencies can help reduce your worry.
+Setting aside funds for emergencies as well as for the specific types of costs outlined above can help reduce your worry.

 Late last year, Fidelity Benefits Consulting released their latest retiree heath care cost estimate, and it is again a sticker shock for people nearing retirement.

-These costs include Medicare premiums, co-payments and deductibles, prescription drug out-of-pocket expenses.
+These costs include Medicare premiums, co-payments, deductibles, prescription drugs, and other out-of-pocket expenses.
 Also, as the report from the Society of Actuaries notes, most retirees do not have dental insurance and dental expenses are not covered by Medicare.
-Routine eye care, hearing aids and the exams for fitting them are also not covered by Medicare.
+Routine eye care, hearing aids, and the exams for fitting them are also not covered by Medicare.

 If you’re able, a great way to save for out-of-pocket medical costs before retirement is a Health Savings Account.
-Employees covered by high deductible health plans can put money into an HSA pre-tax during their earning years, then withdraw the money tax-free to use to health care costs later on.
+Employees covered by high-deductible health plans can put money into an HSA pre-tax during their earning years, then withdraw the money tax-free to use for health care costs later on.

-A 2015 study by Bowling Green State University sociologists noted that the divorce rate for people over age 50 doubled between 1990 and 2010, from fewer than one in ten to more than one in four.
+A 2015 study by Bowling Green State University sociologists noted that the divorce rate for people over age 50 doubled between 1990 and 2010, from fewer than 1 in 10 to more than 1 in 4.

 In most cases, divorcing couples split assets in half during the divorce settlement.
 All of a sudden, what may have been plenty of money to live on during your retirement years doesn’t look like much.